The Essential Data to Include in a QR Code Powered by GS1: A Comprehensive Guide

 As a trusted global variable data printing solutions provider, Domino is ready to engage with any brand looking to explore the value of QR codes.

-To learn more about the brand value of adding QR codes to your product packaging, please register for our upcoming LinkedIn Live: Smart Packaging with 2D Codes: what do brands need to know?
+To learn more about the brand value of adding QR codes to your product packaging, please watch our LinkedIn Live event: Smart Packaging with 2D Codes: what do brands need to know?